decodableco/examples/snowflake/README-CDC.md

     from
         append_only_customers_stream
     where
-        METADATA$ACTION = 'INSERT' -- process only inserts in case the staging table is truncated. and SRC:op <> 'c' -- process only d (deletes), u (updates), i (inserts) order by SRC:ts_ms
+          METADATA$ACTION = 'INSERT' and -- only want insert events to the staging table SRC:op in ('d', 'i', 'u') -- only process these operations order by SRC:ts_ms
 ) as s on s.userid = c.userid
-when matched and s.op='d' then -- deletes the record
+when matched and s.op='d' then -- delete record
     delete
-when matched and s.op='u' then -- updates the record
+when matched and (s.op='u') then -- update record
     update set
         first_name = s.first_name,
         last_name = s.last_name,
         phone = s.phone
-WHEN NOT matched THEN -- insert the record
+WHEN NOT matched THEN -- insert record
     INSERT
         (
             userid,